sintefmath/JutulDarcy.jl/README.md

 - Written in pure Julia, with automatic differentiation and dynamic sparsity detection
 - Support for sensitivities with respect to any model parameters using the adjoint method
 - High performance assembly and linear solvers, with support for two-stage CPR BILU(0)-CPR Krylov solvers
+- MPI support with domain decomposition and BoomerAMG-CPR solver with automatic METIS partitioning.
 - Equation-of-state compositional, immiscible and black oil flow is supported and validated against existing simulators
 - Unstructured grids and complex cases input from [the Matlab Reservoir Simulation Toolbox (MRST)](https://www.mrst.no) using the `jutul` module.
 - Support for general multisegment wells with rigorous mass balance, complex well limits and time-dependent controls
-- 3D visualization of grids and wells in [JutulViz.jl](https://github.com/sintefmath/JutulViz.jl)
+- 3D visualization of grids and wells by loading a [Makie.jl](https://docs.makie.org/stable/) backend (requires Julia 1.9, `GLMakie` for interactivity)
 - Interactive plotting of well curves

 The compositional simulator has been matched against commercial offerings, AD-GPRS and MRST.
 The blackoil simulator has been validated on the standard SPE benchmarks (SPE1, SPE9, ...).